 The D.C.
 General Family Shelter is the primary placement site for families seeking emergency shelter in the District of Columbia.
 When D.C.
 General is full, additional capacity (e.g., motel placements) is added.
 All family shelter, including D.C.
-General and motel placements, operates 24 hours a day.
+General, apartment-style shelters, and motel placements, operates 24 hours a day.